Brian Kelleher Richter

 Research

 My publication(s) and a partial list of working papers and work in progress follows.
 Please contact me if you would like more information on any of it.
+If you are interested in my citations, please see my Google Scholar profile.

 Working Papers